heksaani/InnuendoCliCpouta/patho_typing/README.md

  ## Main changes made to Patho_typing schema

- In silico pathogenic typing of a sample is based on raw read sequences of gene(s).
-More variants of some of the genes as well as new target genes are becoming available and consequnetly patho_tyiping schema needs to be updated.
+ Availability of new target genes as well as new variants of existing targets for in silico pathogenic typing  requires updating patho_tyiping tool schema.
 [Read more about the path_typing tool](https://github.com/B-UMMI/patho_typing)

  ### Updated typing rules:
 - **STEC, tEPEC and aEPEC**: No update on patho_typing rules was done.